theCollegeBoardOfc/hw00-webgl-intro/README.md

 1. Create a pull request to this repository with your completed code.
 2. Update README.md to contain a solid description of your project with a screenshot of some visuals, and a link to your live demo.
 3. Submit the link to your pull request on Canvas, and add a comment to your submission with a hyperlink to your live demo.
+4. Include a link to your live site.

 ## Resources
 - Javascript modules https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import